komorin0521/openpose_python_server/ReadMe.md

 # Setup
 1. Install openpose

-   Install openpose, reading the website of darknet Please build with python API
+   Install openpose, reading the website of openpose Please build with python API

 2. Clone of this repository